ytiurin/react-hook-layout/README.md

 };
 ```

-Use layout component on the page.
+3. Apply the layout component on the page.

 ```javascript
 const Page = () => {